 What is a Featured Snippet?

-Featured Snippets is a short informational text appearing on the top of the Google Search engine result pages (SERP).
-It’s above the #1 result also known as position zero.
+Featured Snippets is a short informational text that appears on the top of the Google Search engine result pages (SERP).
+It shows up above the #1 result (position zero).
 It’s a short and direct answer to the searcher’s query.
-It’s commonly known as the answer box.
+Another name for this feature is the answer box.

-Google search pulls the text from any of the web pages ranking on the first page.
-If you are not ranking on the first page, you will not have a chance in getting the featured snippets for your post.
+Google search pulls the text from any web page ranking on the first page.
+If you are not ranking on the first page, your post will not have a chance of appearing as the featured snippets.

 Featured snippets consist of